Pedestrians crossing. Pixabay image.

 (click image to expand)

-Since 2018, Stellantis’ vehicle sales in North America have declined from 2.5 million units to 1.8 million units as of 2022, representing a drop of 28% over the five years.
+Since 2018, Stellantis’ new vehicle sales in North America have signficantly declined, falling from 2.5 million units in 2018 to 1.8 million units as of 2024, representing a drop of 40% in six years.

 Stellantis has stated that its vehicle sales and profitability in the North American region are generally weighted towards larger vehicles such as utility vehicles, trucks, and vans, consistent with overall industry sales trends in the North American segment, which have become increasingly weighted towards utility vehicles and trucks in recent years.